nathanl/nokogiri_bang_finders/README.md

 # nokogiri_bang_finders

-This gem says "Nokogiri, if you can't find XML I want, yell about it."
+This gem says "Nokogiri, if you can't find the XML I want, yell about it."

 Specifically, it adds the following methods: